Forest-Economics-Goettingen/optimLanduse/README.md

                     share = c(0.59, 0.26, 0.14, 0.01, 0, 0))
 ```

+*Table 3: Example of the structure needed for the obsLU argument*

 | landUse        | share |
 |:---------------|------:|
 | Pasture        |  0.59 |